pr454nn4kum4r/pkw4r3/README.md

 2) Windows Machine to act as Victim Machine
 Please avoid legacy machines that are below Windows XP.
 I am using WMI wrappers which might not work in those machines

-3) Python, Microsoft C++ 9.0, Pycrypto installed on Windows Machine I understand that malware should not be dependent with third party requirements other than built-in features of the victim.
+3) Python, Microsoft Visual C++ Compiler for Python 2.7, Pycrypto installed on Windows Machine I understand that malware should not be dependent with third party requirements other than built-in features of the victim.
 Considering, this is just a POC not a malware and for easy readability, I have used Python and above packages.